gmtsciencedev/scitq/docs/usage.md

 - `ftp://...` : an anonymous FTP link to a file (no recursive folder),
 - `s3://...` : an S3 link which requires that [S3](specific.md#aws-or-others-s3) was properly set up,
+- `azure://...` : an Azure link which requires that [Azure storage](specific.md#azure_storage) was properly set up, (Microsoft standard of using https://...
+URI for Azure was not followed so as to be similar to S3, which keep the endpoint as a parameter, and because plain https:// file transport maybe added in the future)
 - `fasp://...` : an IBM Aspera link, used notably in bioinformatics,
 - `file:///....` : a local file in the worker, thus unlikely to be suitable except in specific contexts where files are brought to the worker by means not provided by scitq.

+For S3 and Azure, if the URI ends with `/` then it is understand as a recursive fetch.

 Specifically for bioinformatics (and it is in fact the only thing really specific for that field in scitq), there is a dedicated custom URI called run+fastq: